Updated on December 20, 2024

 Treatment Options for OTC Abuse & Addiction

-The appropriate treatment protocol depends on the type of drug being abused and the extent of the abuse.
+Your treatment will depend on the type of drug being abused and the extent of the abuse.
 It’s also important that someone with a co-occurring disorder abusing OTC meds be treated for both issues simultaneously.

 Treatment options include: